MuhammadUmerKhan/RecoVista-AI-Powered-Recommendation-Engine/README.md

 ### 📘 **Content-Based Recommendation System**
 1. **Data Collection and Preprocessing**:
+   - Scraped comprehensive course data from the [MIT OpenCourseWare Environment & Sustainability](https://ocw.mit.edu/collections/environment/) sections.
+This dataset was utilized to create a system that recommends courses based on content similarity. 💡
-   - Combined course data from *Environment & Sustainability: Earth Systems and Climate Science* and *Environment & Sustainability: Engineering*.
+   - Scraped and combined course data for "Environment & Sustainability: Earth Systems and Climate Science" and "Environment & Sustainability: Engineering".
-   - Created a unified dataset with key columns: `['Title', 'Difficulty', 'Tags']`.

 2. **Feature Engineering**:
    - Constructed a `Tags` column by merging `Description`, `Departments`, and `Topics` columns.
-   - Preprocessed data for vectorization and similarity calculations.
+   - Cleaned strings and lists in the dataset to prepare for vectorization and similarity calculations.

 ### 🎥 **Collaborative Recommendation System**
-1. **Data Collection**:
+1. **Data Collection and Preprocessing**:
-   - Used the **MovieLens 100K Dataset**, which includes user ratings for movies.
-This dataset helped build a model that identifies item-item similarities based on user preferences.
+   - Data Collection: Used the [MovieLens 100K Dataset](https://grouplens.org/datasets/movielens/), which includes user ratings for movies.
+This dataset           enabled the creation of a recommendation system that identifies item-item similarities based on user preferences 🎥.
+   - Developed and deployed a collaborative filtering model for personalized recommendations using user preferences and similar user interactions.

 2. **Model Implementation**:
    - Developed and deployed a collaborative filtering model for personalized recommendations using user preferences and similar user interactions.